dgrtygry/Audio-generation-API/README.md

 You also need to install tkinter and tk. "sudo apt-get install python3-tk" "pip install tk"

-Also, You need to install additional libraries "pip install pydub simpleaudio"
+Also, You need to install additional libraries "pip install pydub pyaudio"

 Then, Download the script and run in terminal "python3 tts.py"